Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1 0 1 0

-If you have understood this simple number system so far then try converting some numbers bigger than what we have tried.
-As you can see from the binary table above the highest value we have plotted on the table above is 32768 (215) but you can try converting any value below the decimal Number 65536 in the above table.
+If you have understood this simple number system so far, try converting some larger numbers than we have practiced.
+As seen in the binary table above, the highest value listed is 32,768 (2¹⁵).
+However, you can attempt to convert any decimal number below 65,536 using the same table.

 If you need a sample number, then try converting the decimal number 255 to binary.